 This review is what happened after I obsessed for weeks over Zero Xtreme.
-We’ve heard people talking about it, so we’ve decided to take a closer look at this one.
-We’ll concentrate on ingredients, side effects, customer service and scientific research.
-Furthermore, we dug through hundreds of consumer comments.
-We then refined and summarized to give you the info you need.
+We decided to take an in-depth look at the ingredients, side effects, scientific research and quality of customer service.
+Furthermore, we dug through hundreds of consumer comments and testominials.
+Then, we refined and summarized to give you the info you need.

 Ineffectiveness – “Does it Work?”

 The first concern we had about Zero Xtreme ingredients was ineffectiveness.
 “There are a lot of differences in the weight-loss market, but there’s one major similarity among dieters,” said our Research Editor.
-“All want the products to work.”
+“They simply want a supplement that helps them lose weight.”

 “I am taking a month and I did not give me anything,” stated a consumer.

-The Food and Drug Administration issued a notification on July of 2015 to Zero Xtreme.
-The basis of the letter was to inform the public to stop using the supplement, because it contained sibutramine and desmethylsibutramine.
-Both ingredients were pulled from the market because of safety reasons.
+In July of 2015, the Food and Drug Administration issued an advisory to customers about Zero Xtreme ingredients.
+The basis of the letter was to inform the public to stop using the supplement because it contained sibutramine and desmethylsibutramine.
+Both are controlled substances that were pulled from the market because of safety reasons.

 According to some user reviews and forum posts, one of the more common Zero Xtreme side effects is jitteriness.
 “The only problem I’ve had [is I] felt like a kind of trembling hands and parts of my face and the eyebrow and lip,” commented a user.

-“I take one week consuming the product and since then I cannot sleep and I’ve begun to feel tremors and chest pain, stop taking it and felt an improvement in my body,” said a consumer.
+“I take one week and since then I cannot sleep and I’ve begun to feel tremors and chest pains, stop taking it and felt an improvement in my body,” said a consumer.

 The Science – “Proven Claims?”